-The midfielder returned to train with the club’s Under-23s afterwards and looks set for a loan move away from Old Trafford.
+The midfielder returned to train with the club’s Under-23s afterwards and has been performing well for the youth team in 2020-21.

-Mengi became the 11th academy graduate to make their debut under Solskjaer, coming off the bench against LASK in the Europa League.
+Mengi became the 11th academy graduate to make their debut under Solskjaer, coming off the bench against LASK in the Europa League in August 2020.

 The defender impressed for United’s Under-23 and Under-18 teams in 2019-20 and is tipped for a bright future at Old Trafford.